gabe571/vindica-frontend/README.md

 ## About

-Vindica is the a React application with a Ruby on Rails backend created to help members find coffee shops with in the greater Seattle Area.
+Vindica is a React application with a Ruby on Rails backend created to help members find coffee shops with in the greater Seattle Area.
 Allowing members to share their experience and add coffee shops to their favorite bars to visit again at a later date , all while protecting their information with JWT authorization.

 ## Installation